2025 OFC Men's Champions League

-The 2025 OFC Men's Champions League was the 24th edition of the Oceanian club championship.
+The 2025 OFC Men's Champions League was the 23th edition of the Oceanian club championship.
 Organized by the Oceania Football Confederation (OFC), it is Oceania's premier club football tournament.
 This was the second season under the current OFC Men's Champions League name.
 The winners of the 2025 OFC Men's Champions League automatically qualified for the 2025 FIFA Intercontinental Cup.
-They will also have the chance to qualify for the 2029 FIFA Club World Cup as the best OFC Men's Champions League winners in the OFC 4-year ranking from 2025–2028.

 Teams

 A total of 18 teams from all 11 OFC member associations may enter the competition.